dothidden/writeups/content/stranger_case/report.md

 - **Blog**: [https://tosalio.blog/](https://tosalio.blog/)

 His Blog has 3 snapshots on the wayback machine but nothing seems relevant except it runs WordPress, and it is associated with the username: lenainkiller0119.
 On his Twitter page we found several pieces of information: the first is that he is a fan of cycling and more particularly of the rider Thibaut PINOT.
-We also know that he follows the forum [https://www.jeuxvideo.com/](https://www.jeuxvideo.com/) maybe we can find something interesting there.
+We also know that he follows the forum [https://www.jeuxvideo.com/](https://www.jeuxvideo.com/) but we did not find anything, we used the forgotten password feature to check if he had an account.
 The last big piece of information we learn is that he's a fan of the game Clash of Clans.

 ![Tosalios](/images/stranger_case/coc.png)